How to form a new CTC Member Group

 - become a CTC Member Group, either formally or informally; or

-What are the benefits of becoming a CTC Member Group?
+What are the benefits of becoming a CTC Member Group as opposed to an Affiliated Group?

 In addition to benefiting from over 128 years of experience in organising group rides and events, CTC Member Groups enjoy the following: